em-MRCZ/python-mrcz/README.rst

     pip install mrcz

-python-MRCZ has the following dependencies:
+`mrcz` has the following dependencies:

 * `numpy`
 * `blosc`